 Key values:

- Investors use Enterprise value to evaluate the risk before investing in a company.
+Investors use Enterprise value to evaluate the risk before investing in a

 Formula: